 First, NEVER assume the accident was solely your fault.
 More cases are damaged by this assumption than any other mistake the seaman can make.
 There are vast bodies of maritime law that we use to show the accident was not your fault.

-However, even if at the end of the day the injury was solely your fault, as a Jones Act seaman you are indeed eligible for compensation in the form of maintenance & cure no matter who was at fault in your accident - even if nobody was at fault.
+However, even if at the end of the day the injury was solely your fault, as a Jones Act seaman you are indeed eligible for compensation in the form of maintenance and cure no matter who was at fault in your accident — even if nobody was at fault.